sneddy/pneumothorax-segmentation/README.md

 ## Main Features
 ### Triplet scheme of inference
-Let our model output some mask with probabilities of pneumothorax pixels.
+Let our sementation model output some mask with probabilities of pneumothorax pixels.
 Let's name this mask as source sigmoid mask.
 I used triplet of different thresholds: *(top_score_threshold, min_contour_area, bottome_score_threshold)*

 Decision rule based on doublet *(top_score_threshold, min_contour_area)* used instead of pneumathorax/non-pneumathorax classification models: